 Joint Account

-A National Savings Certificate (NSC) joint account, ideal for families or partners, allows up to three adults to invest together.
-It offers survivor benefits, ensuring continued management by surviving holders in case of death.
-With a minimum investment of ₹1,000 and subsequent investments in multiples of ₹100, it facilitates pooled savings and shared financial responsibility.
-Like single accounts, joint NSCs offer a fixed 7.7% annual interest, compounded annually and paid at maturity after five years, and qualify for tax benefits under Section 80C of the Income Tax Act, making it a sound way to achieve shared financial goals.
+A National Savings Certificate (NSC) joint account is ideal for families or partners who want to invest together, allowing up to three adults to hold the account jointly.
+It includes survivor benefits, so if one holder passes away, the remaining holders can continue managing the investment without disruption.
+The account requires a minimum investment of ₹1,000, with additional deposits accepted in multiples of ₹100, enabling pooled savings and shared financial responsibility.
+Like single accounts, joint NSCs offer a fixed annual interest rate of 7.7%, compounded yearly and paid at maturity after five years.
+These accounts also qualify for tax deductions under Section 80C of the Income Tax Act, making them a secure and tax-efficient way to work toward common financial goals.

 Benefits of NSC